 My parents divorced when I was 10, dividing our holiday meals in two.
 Some years we would do Thanksgiving with my mom, who would pull out all the stops with (no lie) ten or more sides, a solid five or six appetizers, and countless desserts.
 Having married an Italian-American, we knew how to put food down so we started with a full antipasto, moved on to stuffed mushrooms, and then the food just never ended.
 We ate leftovers for a full week after.

-But one thing that was always on the table was that roasted butternut squash.
+Year after year despite all the changes, one thing that was always on the table was that roasted butternut squash.
 So.
 Stinking.
 Good.

-We didn’t mess on Thanksgiving, guys.
+We didn't mess on Thanksgiving, guys!

 Obviously, I wouldn't call it a very healthy vegetable side, but for a once-a-year dish?
 Ehh, could be worse.